diegomrodrigues/statistical_learning_notes/06. Nearest Neighbors/topics.md

-Okay, let's analyze Chapter 13, "Prototype Methods and Nearest Neighbors," focusing on the core concepts and techniques relevant for a data scientist:

-**13. Prototype Methods and Nearest-Neighbors**

 *   **13.1 Introduction:**
     *   Model-Free Methods: Introducing techniques that are simple, unstructured, and mostly model-free, focusing on prediction rather than interpretability.
     *   Effectiveness: Their often top-tier performance in real-world problems, especially as black boxes.